utkarshcmu/grafana.org/content/blog/2018-02-09-timeshift-ep33.md

 	<div class="col col--sm-9 blog-plugin-grid__item grafanacon">
 		<h4><a href="https://ti.to/grafanacon/grafanacon-eu/with/mzbin4ciuxq" target="_blank">GrafanaCon and the Launch of Grafana v5.0</a></h4>
 		<p>
 			Tickets are going fast, but there are still a handful left.
 Join us in Amsterdam for the launch of Grafana v5.0 and two days of talks about Grafana and the open source monitoring ecosystem.
 We have talks lined up from <strong>Google, Bloomberg, CERN, Tinder, eBay</strong> and more!
-Each ticket get you:
+Each ticket gets you:
 		</p>
 			<ul>
 				<li>30+ speakers on <strong>Graphite, Prometheus, InfluxDB, Kubernetes, IoT</strong> and more</li>